One of my professional frustrations is that most non-IT people don’t seem to care about things that I find interesting.

 For example, rarely do I meet interesting people at a party who don’t walk away when I start talking about the fascinations of converting one SQL dialect to another.
 I mean, are there really that many topics that are more fascinating? (okay, I admit I’ll bow to string theory, nuclear fusion, and why it’s so much harder to loose weight when you’re over 45 years old).

-For the SAP Exodus project, we needed to find a way to demonstrate what it was that we were trying to do.
+For the SAP Advanced SQL Migration tool, we needed to find a way to demonstrate what it was that we were trying to do.
 That ain’t easy: I mean, when you migrate an application from one DBMS to another, then what do you get?
 Well, initially you had an application that was working fine…. and after it was migrated it is still working fine, except on a different database.
 For some reason, many people find that boring (as I mentioned earlier, this SQL migration stuff gets me really excited — but I guess that just says a lot about me).
 So how can we make this more visible?

 Finally, I think we found a way to show what we’re trying to do.